sreault/Final-Project-R-SDM/README.md

 Make sure that the maxent.jar file is in the java folder within the dismo package folder.
 My file was not in that folder, and when I tried to run maxent, I recived an error that said the file was missing.
 If this happens, follow the file path in the error and place maxent.jar there.

 Before we begin, identify your source for species occurence data.
 I downloaded species occurrence data from the Global Biodiversity Information Facility.
 I highly recommend this resource, which provides over 50,000 biodiversity datasets for free download.
-Use the link below to see if GBIF has occurrence data for your species:/ https://www.gbif.org/
+Use the link below to see if GBIF has occurrence data for your species:\
+https://www.gbif.org/

 Ok, let's get started!